Camp Ralph S. Mason: Facilities

 Camp Mason's facilities include a boat house on the lake, a swimming pool, an area known as 'The Courts', which includes basketball and street hockey courts, a skate park and a gaga pit, an athletic field, two ropes courses, a dining hall and six cabins for each of the four villages.
-Each village also contains a singular cabin for the village director, and an additional set of two cabins is located in the Apache village to house the CITs.
+Each village also contains a singular cabin for the village director, and an additional set of two cabins is located in the Hilltop village to house the CITs.
 The Spruce Lodge, which previously housed girls in the Ranch Camp program has been converted into a staff-longue area and the medical staff and additional bunks are housed in Hillside Lodge.

 Programs

-Camp Mason's summer programs include a traditional co-ed overnight camp, western ranch camp, day camp, and adventure trips camp.
+Camp Mason's summer programs include a traditional co-ed overnight camp, day camp, and adventure trips camp.
 Teens who have finished the 10th grade can participate in the Counselor-in-Training program.
 Camp Mason's Outdoor Center offers programs for families, school groups, and business retreats.

 Overnight Camp

 Mason offers a traditional overnight camp for boys and girls who have finished grades two through nine.
 Overnight campers are split into senior villages (grades seven through nine) and junior villages (grades two through six).
-Each age group is then split into boys' and girls' villages: Algonquin (junior boys), Apache (junior girls), Sioux (senior boys), and Iroquois (senior girls).
-The villages, as well as cabins, are named after Native American tribes.
+Each age group is then split into boys' and girls' villages: Lakeside (junior boys), Hilltop (junior girls), Skyview (senior boys), and Ridgeline (senior girls).
 Each village has 6 cabins, usually with two counselors in each cabin.
 The counselor to camper ratio is about one to five.
 Overnight camp is offered in two or four week sessions, with one week sessions available for young first-time campers.

-A typical day at camp includes flag raising, breakfast, cabin cleanup, cabin activity, Activity Period 1, lunch, siesta, activity periods 2–3, free time, flag lowering, dinner, village activity, cabin chat, and taps.
+A typical day at camp includes flag raising, breakfast, cabin cleanup, cabin activity, camper's choice, lunch, siesta, activity periods 1–2, free time, flag lowering, dinner, village activity, cabin chat, and taps.
 The three activity periods are electives, allowing campers to customize their experience.
 Activity choices are made at the beginning of each week and range from basketball, and swimming to arts and crafts, and stop motion.
 Campers can also sign-up for hiking, climbing, and rafting day trips in the Delaware Water Gap.
 Weekends at camp follow themes, such as Harry Potter, Olympics, or Superheroes, with special activities for the given theme.